hwdsl2/docker-ollama/README.md

 ## Security note

-> ~175,000 Ollama servers were found publicly exposed without authentication in 2026.
+~175,000 Ollama servers were found publicly exposed without authentication ([source](https://www.sentinelone.com/labs/silent-brothers-ollama-hosts-form-anonymous-ai-network-beyond-platform-guardrails/)).
 A bare Ollama install binds to all interfaces with no auth by default.
-This image is different: **all API requests require a Bearer token** (auto-generated if not set).
-A built-in Caddy auth proxy enforces authentication, so even if the port is accidentally exposed to the internet, unauthorized access is blocked.
+This image enforces **Bearer token authentication on all API requests** via a built-in auth proxy, so unauthorized access is blocked even if the port is accidentally exposed.

 ## Quick start